Kidstoysstudio's ultimate activity book collection Download activity book

 Most comprehensive LEGO Kingdoms set: King's Castle 70404

-In addition to the various packages of the LEGO Kingdoms theme, there are also other sets that perfectly match our number one.
+Except for the various packages of the theme LEGO Kingdoms, there are also other sets that perfectly match our number one.

-These sets are from matching themes such as LEGO Castle.
-Examples are the LEGO Castle King's Castle and the LEGO Castle Dragonberg.
+These sets are of matching themes such as LEGO Castle.
+Examples of this are the LEGO Castle King's Castle and the LEGO Castle Drakenberg.

 LEGO Castle King's castle

-The LEGO Castle King's Castle is, just like our number one, a large set consisting of no less than 996 parts.
+The LEGO Castle Koningskasteel, just like our number one, is a large set consisting of no fewer than 996 parts.

 This set is from the Castle 2013 series, the series that builds on the LEGO Kingdoms series after it was no longer produced by LEGO.